 ALERT: Courts are not operating as usual.
 Do not go to the courthouse.
 Consider filing your claims though the Civil Claims online filing service.
 Please visit the Superior Court of Justice web site for detailed information about available services and hearings.

 ALERT: Documents for civil (non-criminal) cases to be served on the Crown must now be served by email.
 This includes Ministers of the Crown (as well as the Attorney General of Ontario), the Children’s Lawyer, the Public Guardian and Trustee and the Director of the Family Responsibility Office.
 Learn more: https://www.attorneygeneral.jus.gov.on.ca/english/courts/guides/Guide_to_Serving_Documents_EN.html#_Toc441141484

-The government is extending the suspension of Ontario limitation periods and procedural time periods to September 11, 2020.
+The government has extended the suspension of Ontario limitation periods and procedural time periods to September 11, 2020.
 Learn more: www.ontario.ca/laws/regulation/200106

 A civil claim is a lawsuit between individuals and/or corporations.
 It can address disputes about terms of contracts, or claims for injury to a person, their property or reputation.

 An Introduction to Civil Cases in the Superior Court of Justice

 - Flowcharts - What's New?
 Changes to the Rules of Civil Procedure (PDF)